-- This report updates the Committee on the work undertaken in the previous financial year in relation to fraud and compliance activities, including the success that has been achieved in identifying fraud. - This work has resulted in a financial saving to the Council and partner organisations. - The Fraud and Compliance function provides assurance that if major fraud is attempted, there are systems in place to identify and prevent it.
+- This report updates the Committee on the work undertaken in the 2024/25 financial year in relation to fraud and compliance activities, including the success that has been achieved in identifying fraud. - This work has resulted in a financial saving to the Council and partner organisations of £139,917.23. - The Fraud and Compliance function provides assurance that if major fraud is attempted, there are systems in place to identify and prevent it.